nextira999/CHzK/README.md

 This was written using a translation tool.

 # CHzK
-CHzK is a mod that displays live chat from Chizchiz in Minecraft chat.
+CHzK is a mod that displays live chat from Chzzk in Minecraft chat.

 AI was utilized in the development of this mod.